The Etiquette of Typo CallingApril 7th 2015 Sally Ormond Coping with mistakes, dealing with typos, errors in content, how to handle mistakes, typos

 You’ve settled down for a coffee break.

-Being the diligent, dedicated worker that you are, you’ve decided to spend your 15 minutes reading up on a subject that you’re work on at the moment.
+Being the diligent, dedicated worker that you are, you’ve decided to spend your 15 minutes reading up on a subject that you’re working on at the moment.

-Just as you reach the final paragraph you notice a typo.
-It’s nothing catastrophic, there’s just a letter missing.
+Just as you reach the final paragraph, you notice a typo.
+It’s nothing catastrophic; there’s a letter missing.
 It doesn’t detract from the information, but it stands out to you.

 What do you do?

-- Skip over it, after all it’s not hurting anyone
+- Skip over it; it’s not hurting anyone

 - Slam your mug down in disgust and state you’ll never read any of their work again